shmalebx9/methodius/README.md

 ![](https://github.com/shmalebx9/methodius/blob/assets/examples/methodius.png) | ![](https://github.com/shmalebx9/methodius/blob/assets/examples/case.png) |

 ## Installation & usage
-Make sure the methodius script is executeable then try running with the `-b` flag.
-The bootstrap process will install the templates and attempt to aquire the necessary tools.
-The bootstrapper should be considered incomplete, so manual installation of the required tools is preffered after the templates have been bootstrapped.
+Make sure the methodius script is executable then try running with the `-b` flag.
+The bootstrap process will install the templates and attempt to acquire the necessary tools.
+The bootstrapper should be considered incomplete, so manual installation of the required tools is preferred after the templates have been bootstrapped.
+The url2cite filter is not currently compatible with pandoc 2.10+.
+If you face citation issues try verifying your pandoc version is 2.9x or below.

 To use the wrapper run it from your git repo directory or add it to your `$PATH`